News & Insights

 Some websites may remove mugshots upon request.

-Depending on the website, you may be able to get your mugshot removed by making a request to the site administrator.
-This is usually possible if you can show that the mugshot is inaccurate or was published without your consent.
-Some websites may also remove mugshots upon request if they are no longer considered newsworthy.
-If you are unable to get your mugshot removed from a website, you may still be able to have it hidden from search engines so that it does not come up when your name is searched.
+Depending on the website, you may be able to get your mugshot removed by requesting the site administrator.
+This is usually possible if you show that the mugshot is inaccurate or published without your consent.
+Some websites may remove mugshots upon request if they are no longer considered newsworthy.
+If you cannot remove your mugshot from a website, you may still be able to have it hidden from search engines so that it does not come up when your name is searched.
 This can be done by requesting that the website add a “no index” tag to the page on which your mugshot appears.
-It is important to note that many websites are not required to remove mugshots, even if you make a request.
-In some cases, such as when the mugshot is part of a criminal record that is considered public information, the website may not be legally required to take down the image.
+It is important to note that many websites are not required to remove mugshots, even if you request them.
+In some cases, such as when the mugshot is part of a criminal record and is considered public information, the website may not be legally required to take down the image.

 Recent Articles